benjamin-wilkins/treasure-in-hiding/ch-5.md

 Well done on getting back when the stick did!

-Hard last night, but first night always hardest.
+It was hard last night, but the first night is always hardest.

-Met Max and Jessica from next door - could come?
+We Met Max and Jessica from next door - could they come?

 Goodbye,